lalelisealstad/mybook-dashboard/README.md

 - books from your top authors

 #### Other visualisations:
-- visualise distrobution of ratings, bar chart of count of rated books per rating.
-Does ratings and popularity correlate? mine vs other ratings.

 #### Genre categorisation AI
 - genre category AI, using genre shelfs on goodreads to trail AI. export from gr.